 Featuring two very well known Guitar Solos, Comfortably Numb, from Pink Floyd’s The Wall, is a great song to learn to play… just takes a little work at first.

-This time, we are going to talk about the song Comfortably Numb by the band Pink Floyd, for their 1979 record entitled The Wall.
-This song features two very well known guitar solos and it is legendary for having caused huge arguments between band members David Gilmour and Roger Waters.
+From their 1979 record entitled The Wall, Pink Floyd’s Comfortably Numb features two very well known Guitar Solos, and it’s legendary for having caused huge arguments between band members David Gilmour and Roger Waters.

 For the Guitar Solos and heavy bits, David Gilmour uses an Electro Harmonix Big Muff Fuzz pedal and some delay.
 He’s using a black Fender Strat with a Charvel maple neck through a Hiwatt DR103 100-watt amp and there’s a little bit of rotary speaker blended in.
-The Rhythm Acoustic Guitars use an Ovation Guitar with Nashville Tuning.
-The E, A, D strings use the high strings from a 12-string set and are tuned up an octave.
+The Rhythm Acoustic section uses an Ovation Guitar with Nashville Tuning.
+The E, A, D strings use the high ones from a 12-string set and are tuned up an octave.
 The final Solo was pieced together from several Solos that were recorded for the song.